yuldong1221/DataToolkit_finalproject/README.md

 - Simulated biological dataset

 ## Project Structure
-data/ # raw data (not required for built-in datasets) code/ # R scripts output/ # generated results (tables, figures) report/ # final report (R Markdown)
+data/ # raw data (not required for built-in datasets)
+code/ # R scripts
+output/ # generated results (tables, figures)
+report/ # final report (R Markdown)
 Makefile # automation script
 README.md # project description

+## Data
+No external data files are required.
+All datasets are either built-in (ToothGrowth) or generated within the scripts.

 ## How to Run
 To reproduce the results, run: